Koenigsegg Gemera: Other features

 In addition, the presentation introduced the optional Ghost package for the Gemera, consisting of an extended front splitter, S-duct, rear wing and other aerodynamic features.

-In 2022, Koenigsegg announced plans to expand its operations with the construction of a new state-of-the-art factory in which the Gemera will be built.
-The new addition will contain a high-tech production & assembly line, a customer lounge, offices, spaces for events, as well as additional warehousing and pre-production spaces.
+In 2022, Koenigsegg announced plans to expand its operations with the construction of a new factory in which the Gemera will be built.
+The new addition will contain a production & assembly line, a customer lounge, offices, spaces for events, as well as additional warehousing and pre-production spaces.
 When complete, the Koenigsegg factory will total over 30,000 sqm.

 Performance

-The Gemera's I3 version has a claimed top speed of 400 kph, accelerating from 0-100 kph in 1.9 seconds, with a top speed of 300 kph in electric mode.
+The Gemera's I3 version has a claimed top speed of 400 kph, accelerating from 0 to 100 kph in 1.9 seconds, with a top speed of 300 kph in electric mode.